If this is an emergency, please call/text 9-8-8 or contact:

 EOF Support Group—A group dedicated to EOF students

-Meets biweekly on Thursdays at 12pm starting September 15th
+Meets weekly on Thursdays at 12pm in LB 220 starting February 9th

 For the latest information regarding our programs and events, visit us on Instagram @mymercercounseling